otatebe/mochi-container/README.md

 # Mochi-Margo Workspace

-This provides a four-node virtual cluster by docker to develop distributed systems in Mochi-Margo.
+This provides a four-node virtual cluster by docker to develop distributed systems in Mochi-Margo and Mochi-Thallium.

 Container hostnames are c1, c2, c3, and c4.
 The workspace in a container is ~/workspace, which is shared among all containers.

-This directory also includes sample programs in Mochi-Margo.
+This directory also includes sample programs in Mochi-Margo and Mochi-Thallium.

 ## Prerequisites for Windows